mirosimo/CARS_THYMELEAF/README.md

 ## Spring Security
-Spring security contains bunch of stuff - to comprehend all the main parts how works together is quite difficuilt - it takes some time.
+Spring security contains bunch of stuff - to comprehend all the main parts and principles how everithing works together is quite challenging - it takes some time.
 E.g. Things like:

 + SecurityFilterChain
 + ProviderManager